swiftlang/swift-docc-plugin/Sources/SwiftDocCPluginDocumentation/SwiftDocCPlugin.docc/SwiftDocCPlugin.md

     $ swift package generate-documentation

+Use the `--help` flag to get a list of all supported arguments:

+    $ swift package plugin generate-documentation --help

 The documentation on this site is focused on the Swift-DocC plugin specifically.
 For more general documentation on how to use Swift-DocC, see the documentation [here](https://www.swift.org/documentation/docc/).